emily73/SomethingDiffie-rent/README.md

   * socketserver
   * random
   * base64
+## Risks
+To the best of my knowledge, there are no risks associated with this program.
 ## Walkthrough
 1. The user connects to the service with `nc <ip> <port>`:
  ![](WalkthroughImage1.png)